tpm2-software/tpm2-tools/man/tpm2_changeeps.1.md

 # EXAMPLES

-## Change the platform primary seed where the platform auth is NULL.
+## Change the endorsement primary seed where the platform auth is NULL.
 ```bash
 tpm2_changeeps
 ```